 A number of our student's progress directly to employment post-BHASVIC and we can provide advice and support on the range of opportunities available to those considering this route.
-Student can access appointments with the careers team through student services.
-However, the large majority of our students (72% in 2020) go on to study at university level, as many as 25% taking a gap year first.
+Student can access appointments with the Careers team through Student Services reception.
+However, the large majority of our students (71% in 2023) go on to study at university level, as many as 25% taking a gap year first.
 This guide has been produced to support that application process.